ronaldoussoren/modulegraph2/doc/index.rst

    Currently the code is only tested on macOS, testing on Linux and Windows will be added soon.

+   Initial testing on Windows (through AppVeyor) found a number of issues, I'm looking into how to debug those.

 Using modulegraph2
 ------------------